BenAuer2021/Mesh-based-Human-Phantom-for-Simulation/README.md

 The Body, Air Cavity, Brain, Bronchi Tree, Liver, Lungs, and Skeleton regions were set of values from 1 to 7 by increment of 1.

-The STL-based phantoms were converted into voxelized phantoms following an approach similar to the one described in (Patil and Ravi, 2005).
+The STL-based (**mesh50_XCAT**) phantoms were converted into voxelized phantoms following an approach similar to the one described in this paper[^7].

 The voxelized attenuation phantoms were generated for a voxel size of 1 <sup>3</sup>.
 The Whole Body voxelized phantom was of 658x280x1764 <sup>3</sup> (size of 650 MB).
 The Head-Torso-Abdominal Only phantom was of 658x280x956 <sup>3</sup> (size of 352 MB).
-The Head Only phantom was of 338x248x256 <sup>3</sup> (size of 43 MB).
+The Head Only phantom was of 338x248x256 mm<sup>3</sup> (size of 43 MB).

-# 2. Usage in GATE
+# 3. Usage in GATE

-## 2.1 STL-based phantoms
+## 3.1 STL-based phantoms (**mesh50_XCATs**)

-We provide a macro *'GateSTLPhantoms.mac'* to load and simulate in GATE the STL-based attenuation phantoms along with the voxelized source defined above.
+We provide a macro *'GateSTLPhantoms.mac'* to load and simulate in GATE the STL-based (**mesh50_XCAT**) attenuation phantoms along with the voxelized source defined above.

-We desribe the GATE command lines to import the STL-based whole-body phantoms.
-Importation is similar for the Head and Head-Torso-Abdominal phantoms.
+We desribe the GATE command lines to import the whole-body **mesh50_XCAT** phantoms.
+Importation is similar for the Head and Head-Torso-Abdominal **mesh50_XCAT** phantoms.
-All the phantom internal structures (Skeleton, Liver, Lungs, Bronchi Tree, Brain, and Air Cavity) are part of the Body volume.
+All the **mesh50_XCAT** internal structures (Skeleton, Liver, Lungs, Bronchi Tree, Brain, and Air Cavity) are part of the Body volume.
 The body volume can be set as a sub-volume of the world, SPECTHead, or any other volumes emcompassing its size.
 Examples of biological material composition from the ICRP and the ICRU of the STL-based human structures are provided below ([Geant4 ICRP110_HumanPhantoms Example](https://gitlab.physik.uni-kiel.de/geant4/geant4/-/blob/dab42d20185975fb0910dadfc6aa9998d9d9e06d/examples/advanced/ICRP110_HumanPhantoms/src/ICRP110PhantomMaterial_Male.cc), [GATE Example](https://github.com/OpenGATE/GateContrib/blob/master/dosimetry/Radiotherapy/example2/data/GateMaterials.db)).

 ```ruby